-- be able to recognise signs of abuse and how to respond to them, including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness - understand the assessment process for providing early help and intervention, e.g., OSCB thresholds of need, preventative education, and the local offer - have a working knowledge of how the local authority conducts initial and review child protection (CP) case conferences and contribute effectively to these; and - be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers, young carers, those who are privately fostered, susceptible to exploitation, radicalisation and subject to seeing, listening to or hearing domestic abuse. - Ensure each member of staff has read and understands the school's safeguarding policy and procedures, including providing induction on these matters to new staff members.
-Induction and training must include the school's Behaviour Policy and the school's procedures for managing children who have unexplainable and or/persistent absences from education, as well as the Staff Code of Conduct, and the Child Protection Policy, dealing with disclosures and managing allegations processes, and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring in relation to ICT. - Organise face-to-face whole-school safeguarding training for all staff members at least every three years. - The DSL will ensure their training remains in date (every 2 years) - All staff should be aware of key policies systems within their school which support safeguarding, and these should be explained to them as part of staff induction. - Ensure the school allocates time and resources every year for relevant staff members to attend training and receive continuous professional development opportunities. - Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - Maintain accurate records of induction, ongoing training, and continual professional development (CPD) relating to safeguarding.
+• be able to recognise signs of abuse and how to respond to them, including special circumstances such as child sexual exploitation, female genital mutilation, fabricated or induced illness

+- understand the assessment process for providing early help and intervention, e.g., OSCB thresholds of need, preventative education, and the local offer - have a working knowledge of how the local authority conducts initial and review child protection (CP) case conferences and contribute effectively to these; and - be alert to the specific needs of children in need (as specified in section 17 of the Children Act 1989), those with special educational needs, pregnant teenagers, young carers, those who are privately fostered, susceptible to exploitation, radicalisation and subject to listening or hearing to domestic abuse. - Ensure each member of staff has read and understands the school's safeguarding policy and procedures, including providing induction on these matters to new staff members.
+Induction and training must include the school's behaviour policy and the school's procedures for managing children who are absent or missing education, as well as the staff code of conduct, and the child protection policy, dealing with disclosures and managing allegations processes, and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring in relation to ICT. - Organise face-to-face whole-school safeguarding training for all staff members at least every three years. - The DSL will ensure their training remains in date (every 2 years) - All staff should be aware of key policies systems within their school which support safeguarding, and these should be explained to them as part of staff induction. - Ensure the school allocates time and resources every year for relevant staff members to attend training and receive continuous professional development opportunities. - Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - Maintain accurate records of induction, ongoing training, and continual professional development (CPD) relating to safeguarding.